 Ohio, rush-released as a single by Crosby, Stills, Nash & Young in 1970, was Neil Young’s instantaneous reaction to the indiscriminate firing by the Ohio National Guard into a crowd of unarmed students demonstrating against the escalation in America’s war in Vietnam and Cambodia.
-A 13-second, 67-shot barrage left four dead and
+A 13-second, 67-shot barrage left four dead and nine injured.

 Hate Won’t Win, by fine new British band Bennett Wilson Poole, was penned by 12-string Rickenbacker maestro Tony Poole immediately after the 2016 murder of the Labour MP Jo Cox.
 She was shot with a sawn-off shotgun and stabbed in the face by a neo-Nazi.
 The song is a ‘21st-century equivalent’ of Ohio, says its writer, proving emulation can be the sincerest form of flattery.

 David Crosby reputedly showed Young the cover of Life magazine featuring a photo of 14-year-old runaway Mary Ann Vecchio on the parking lot, crouched over the lifeless body of undergraduate Jeffrey Miller and screaming – a picture that won the Pulitzer Prize for John Paul Filo.